nottus2008/Shut-up-and-Rip-Movies/README.md

 ---

 ## Changelog

+### v1.4-beta
+- Fixed silent failure when `systemd-inhibit` is installed but broken (e.g. after a Nobara update) — script now tests `systemd-inhibit` before using it and falls through to normal execution if broken rather than silently exiting
+- Added `side[ab12]` stripping to disc label cleaner — labels like `Idiocracy Sidea` now clean to `Idiocracy` for correct OMDB lookup

 ### v1.3-beta
 - Fixed VAAPI transcode missing `--preset` flag — previously VAAPI encodes had no resolution or H.264 level set, producing 360p files with level 0 metadata that Jellyfin/Plex could not transcode via HLS.
 Adding `--preset` alongside `--encoder vaapi_h264` fixes resolution, audio, and H.264 profile/level correctly. **If you ripped movies with v1.2-beta or earlier using VAAPI, re-rip them.**